-There are two CallManager features, Forced Authorization Code (FAC) and Client Matter Code (CMC), that the Cisco Unified TSP supports and interacts with.
-The FAC feature allows the System Administrator the ability to require users to enter an authorization code in order to reach certain dialed numbers.
-The CMC feature allows the System Administrator the ability to require users to enter a client matter code in order to reach certain dialed numbers.
+Cisco Unified TSP supports and interacts with two Cisco Unified Communications Manager features: Forced Authorization Code (FAC) and Client Matter Code (CMC).
+The FAC feature lets the System Administrator require users to enter an authorization code to reach certain dialed numbers.
+The CMC feature lets the System Administrator require users to enter a client matter code to reach certain dialed numbers.

-The CallManager alerts a user of a phone that a FAC or CMC must be entered by sending a "ZipZip" tone to the phone which the phone in turn plays to the user.
-Cisco Unified TSP will send a new LINE_DEVSPECIFIC event to the application whenever a "ZipZip" tone is to be played by the application.
-This can be used by the application to indicate when a FAC or CMC is required.
+The system alerts a user of a phone that a FAC or CMC must be entered by sending a "ZipZip" tone to the phone that the phone in turn plays to the user.
+Cisco Unified TSP will send a new

+LINE_DEVSPECIFIC event to the application whenever the application should play a "ZipZip" tone.
+Applications can use this event to indicate when a FAC or CMC is required.
 For an application to start receiving the new LINE_DEVSPECIFIC event, it must perform the following steps: